All Episodes

 Up until about four or five months ago.

-Now now add to that, Sean, go halfway around the world.
+Go halfway around the world.

-Can I ask you, does he have any knowledge, background, experience to do any of these uh things or no?
+Can I ask you, does he have any knowledge, background, experience to do any of these things or no?

 No, no.

-And and his job, by the way, when he was hired by this energy company, it was to do regulatory compliance in the Ukraine for this energy company.
+And his job, by the way, when he was hired by this energy company, it was to do regulatory compliance in the Ukraine for this energy company.

-There's nothing in his background, and that he knows something about Ukrainian regulations.
+And that he knows something about Ukrainian regulations.

-Uh, I would dare say Hunter Biden probably doesn't know much about that either.
+I would dare say Hunter Biden probably doesn't know much about that either.

-And that's not why he was fired.
+And that's not why he was hired.

-But everybody knows why Hunter Biden was hired.
+Everybody knows why Hunter Biden was hired.

-Uh it's just that the Bidens don't want to admit it.
+It's just that the Bidens don't want to admit it.

 Let's go to the issue that you chronicled really well in your book.

-And it is amazing all these guys go to Washington.
+All these guys go to Washington.

 They're not paid the kind of money that would make one a millionaire.